alelena14/InstagramClone/README.md

 ## 💡 Future Improvements

-- Ability to add new stories or posts
+- Ability to add new stories
 - Story/Posts comments and emoji reactions
 - Improved animations and transitions